 Immerse yourself in the healing culture of Sedona in 2022 and let the serenity of undiscovered hiking trails and the natural beauty of the red rocks feed your soul.
 At Enchantment Resort, the newly opened Trail House connects you with guides who will curate the exact outdoor experience you need — whether that's learning to mountain bike in order to conquer your fear of heights, or take a guided hike through the legendary Sedona energy vortexes.
-And for a brand-new luxury experience that honors the magnificent Sedona landscape, look into Ambiente, A Landscape Hotel, where each free-standing atrium suite offers panoramic views of the red rocks and a private rooftop with a fire pit.
+And for a brand-new luxury experience that honors the magnificent Sedona landscape, look into Ambiente, A Landscape Hotel, opening in Dec.
+2021, where each free-standing atrium suite offers panoramic views of the red rocks and a private rooftop with a fire pit.